gamba-labs/flip/readme.md

 ## Developing locally

-1. Clone this repository

-2. Rename `.env.example` to `.env` and fill in the required values

-3. `yarn` to install the dependencies
+1. `yarn` to install the dependencies

-4. `yarn start` to run
+2. `yarn start` to run

+3. Finish setup in your browser

 # Demo